jruns/disable-ai/README.md

 ## Search Engine Support

+### DuckDuckGo
+We disable DuckDuckGo's AI Assist by adding the `assist=false` parameter to all DuckDuckGo search URLs.
+This tells DuckDuckGo to disable the AI Assist feature.

 ### Google
-We disable Google's AI Overview by adding the `udm=14` parameter to all Google Search URLs.
+We disable Google's AI Overview by adding the `udm=14` parameter to all Google search URLs.
 This tells Google to switch to their 'Web' view which is a stripped down results page without AI Overviews or interactive cards.

+## Coming Soon
+1. Support for optionally disabling auto-suggest dropdowns.